 Disabled people paid with their lives during the pandemic, due to structural inequality in our country.
 6 out of 10 people who died from COVID-19 were Disabled people.
-Figures released in February 2021 showed the unequal impact of the pandemic.
-We, Disabled people, were once again the hardest hit, as we were during austerity and today during the cost of living crisis.
+Figures released in

 Email: enquiries@peoplesvoicemedia.co.uk Website: https://peoplesvoicemedia.co.uk